Splott War Memorial, St Saviour’s, Splott Road

 WILLIAM FRANK FENNERTY

-William Frank Fennerty as born on 10th Oct 1896 to William Henry Fennerty, a house painter, and Emily Fennerty née Godbeer, both originally from Devon.
-William Frank Fennerty joins the navy and serves aboard H.M.S.
-Defence as a stoker.
-The ship is lost in the battle of Jutland, off Denmark, on 31st May 1916 and 900 lives on board are lost.
-He is remembered on the Splott war memorial outside St Saviour’s church and the Naval War Memorial in Plymouth.
-His parents were living at 70, Ordell Street, Splott at the time.
+William ‘Billy’ Frank Fennerty as born on 10 Oct 1896 to William Henry Fennerty, a house painter, and Emily Fennerty née Godbeer, both originally from Devon.
+At the time of the 1901 census the family were using the surname Lyons and living at 27 Topaz Street, Adamsdown and then in 1911 were living at 53 Stoughton Street, Grangetown before later moving to 47 Ordell Street, Splott.
+He joined the navy in Oct 1914 and served aboard H.M.S.
+Defence as a stoker from Jan 1915.
+The ship was lost in the battle of Jutland, off Denmark, on 31 May 1916 and 900 lives on board were lost.
+He was 19 years old.
+He is remembered on the Splott War Memorial outside St Saviour’s church and the Plymouth Naval War Memorial.
 Commonwealth War Graves Commission record

 F W FILER